Neats29/neats29.github.io/source/_posts/self-compassion.md

 I tried to ignore it until it became front and centre.
 It hit me like an asteroid.
 I felt...viscerally in fact, that _I didn’t like myself_.
 It was a total shock.
 It both upset me and confused me.
 It was a brand new feeling.
 How could I have been blind to this my whole life?
 How long has it been buried in my psyche?
 Then it dawned on me that this must be the source of my self-doubt.

 A couple hours went by and I got hungry.
 I went to get some food and I saw that ‘past-me’, ‘sober-me’, had left me a sandwich in case I got hungry.
 I felt a surge of emotions coming down on me and my heart began to shatter into pieces.
 I sat down on the kitchen floor sobbing.
 I felt loved and cared for by ‘past-me’, and for the first time during the trip, I began to see that loving myself was possible.
 If past-me, had loved *me*, the _current_ me, then maybe I could love myself in the present too.
 Once I saw, really saw, that I didn’t love myself I was able to see how my behaviour, such as my constant pursuit for personal development, was driven by that fact.
 And when I saw _that_, I was able to see the behaviours of others that were driven by _their_ lack of self-love.

-I realised that this was also the reason I hold myself back.
-A phenomenon I’ve witnessed in at least two areas of my life, climbing and coding.
-When I approach the edge of my skill, the internal dialogue turns pessimistic and fills me with conviction that I can’t do it.
-It usually takes an external force, such as friends encouraging me to climb a route I considered undoable, or having to actually complete a task at work, to realise that I can in fact do it.
-It’s like the curtain has been pulled and I’m confronted by all the areas of my life that have suffered because of not loving myself.

 I’m also noticing that the search for self-love is a global phenomenon.
 This is part of the reason why we see an increased interest in meditation, psychedelics, breathwork, yoga, trauma, mental health, crying (#sobsquad) etc. We are reaching a tipping point where we need tools to let us handle our heightened feelings of inadequacy.
 As Tara Brach points out in her book Radical Self-Acceptance, “there is a constant gap between who we are and who we think we should be, which makes us feel terrible about ourselves.”